breezeight/nicola_blog/docs/dev/ansible.md

 tasks/main.yml file list all the task that are executed by default when you use the role.

-Roles are just automation around ‘include’ directives as described above, and really don’t contain much additional magic beyond some improvements to search path handling for referenced files.
+Roles are just automation around 'include' directives as described above, and really don't contain much additional magic beyond some improvements to search path handling for referenced files.

 Roles can be installed from file: